chloecinders/ouroboros/README.md

 Developed and tested on Rust 1.89.0-nightly.
 Requires a PostgreSQL database.

-install:
+**features:**
+- Logs pull additional data from audit log, allowing for display such as who deleted a message
+- Dynamic message cache which allows for giant cache sizes where it matters while keeping down memory consumption

+**install:**
-- grab the latest binary for your os from the latest build artifact
+- grab the latest binary from the latest build artifact or build it yourself
-- create a Config.toml in the same directory as the binary (see below)
+- create a Config.toml in the same directory as the binary (see example below)
 - run the binary
 - win

-update:
+**update:**

 dev_id users have access to the commands say and update, update fetches the newest binary from the artifact actions of the specified repository and shut down.
 If you have systemd to set up on autostart everything is automatic.
 If you need more specific behaviour feel free to fork the bot!

 Config format: